-Direct experience with federal government or similar R&D program. administration/management activities (e.g., strategic planning, program evaluation, program monitoring/oversight, grant management, science policy) is highly desired.
+Direct experience with federal government or similar R&D program administration/management activities (e.g., strategic planning, program evaluation, program monitoring/oversight, grant management, science policy).

 Knowledge of the Department of Defense Planning, Programming, Budgeting and Execution (PPBE) process.

-Familiarity with scientific/organizational budgets and related administrative processes are also desirable.
+Familiarity with scientific/organizational budgets and related administrative processes.